pwwang/datar/docs/import.md

 !!!
 Attention

-    When you use `from datar.all import *`, you need to pay attention to the python builtin names that are covered by `datar`.
+    When you use `from datar.all import *`, you need to pay attention to the python builtin names that are covered by `datar` (will warn by default).
 For example, `slice` will be `datar.dplyr.slice` instead of `builtins.slice`.
 To refer to the builtin one, you need to:
     ```python
     import builtins